bingjingle/papers/README.md

-Here are my papers "Phylodynamic Inference with Bounded Coalescent: A Point Process Perspective" and "Exact Bayesian Gaussian Cox Processes Using Random Integrals".
+Here are my papers "Phylodynamic Inference with Bounded Coalescent: A Point Process Perspective", "Exact Bayesian Gaussian Cox Processes Using Random Integrals", and "generative modeling with probabilistic constraints".